How Do I Compare Medicare Plans?

 Comparing Medicare plans: Medicare Advantage plans

-Costs: Some Medicare Advantage plans have a monthly premium and some have a $0 premium.
+Costs: Some Medicare Advantage plans have a monthly premium and some have as low as $0 premium.
 Some Medicare Advantage plans have a deductible and some do not.
 Copayments and coinsurance can vary greatly with Medicare Advantage plans.
 For example, one plan may charge you a 20% coinsurance to see a primary care doctor and another plan may charge you $0.

 Overall: how to compare Medicare plans

 You may want to pick a Medicare plan that you will be happy with for a number of years.
 However, if you find yourself dissatisfied with your Medicare plan you may be able to change it during the Medicare Fall Open Enrollment Period which runs annually from October 15 to December 7.

 You can also change Medicare Advantage plans during the Medicare Advantage Open Enrollment Period, from January 1 – March 31.
 If you drop Medicare Advantage and return to Original Medicare during this time, you can sign up for a stand-alone Medicare prescription drug plan.

 However, Medicare Supplement insurance enrollment is different.
 Unless you have a special situation, the only time you may have a “guaranteed-issue” right to buy a Medicare Supplement insurance plan is a six-month period that begins the first day of the month in which you are both 65 or older, and enrolled in Medicare Part B.

 To look for Medicare plans in your area, enter your zip code on this page.

 The product and service descriptions, if any, provided on these eHealth web pages are not intended to constitute offers to sell or solicitations in connection with any product or service.
 All products are not available in all areas and are subject to applicable laws, rules, and regulations.